-Newchapel Junction is a modular layout which may be set-up with or without a single-line branch which diverges from the main line and leads to a terminus station.
-For detailed views of the actual track layouts see the Track Plans page.
+Newchapel Junction is a modular layout which may be set up with or without a single line branch which diverges from the mainline circuit and leads to a terminus station.
+For detailed views of the track layouts see the Track Plans page.

-The main layout comprises the main terminus station, Newchapel Junction, which is connected to a double-track main-line circuit via a triangular junction.
+The main layout comprises a large GWR terminus station, loco yard and goods yard, which is connected to a double track mainline circuit via a triangular junction.

-The main running loops include another small station, Newchapel Town, which is located between two of the junctions forming the triangle.
-There is a connection from the main running loop to the other end of the large goods yard where near continuous shunting of incoming and outgoing freight trains takes place.
+The main running circuit includes a small SR station, Newchapel Town, which is located between two of the junctions forming the triangle.
+There is a connection from the main running loop to the large goods yard between Newchapel Town and Newchapel Junction where continuous shunting of incoming and outgoing freight trains takes place.

 Main Layout with Branch Line Terminus

 When the layout is operated with the branch line terminus attached, additional passenger and freight trains operate to and from Newchapel Junction and are slotted in between trains on the mainline circuit.
 Movements on the single line section are controlled by block instruments and bell codes together with working semaphore signals operated from a mechanically interlocked lever frame.

 The branch line terminus station, Sidport Regis, represents a typical Southern Railway station serving a small seaside town which is enjoying a growth in holiday traffic.
 Whilst the pace of life here is less frantic than on the rest of the layout, there is a frequent service of local passenger and freight trains together with the occasional excursion.